richcmwang/AlphaFold-3-Tutorial-Series/README.md

 - How to run AlphaFold 3 for protein–ligand systems
 - How to visualize and align predicted structures using ChimeraX
 - How to assess prediction quality using pLDDT, PAE, and RMSD
-- Best practices for structure validation and interpretation
+- Guidance on interpreting structure predictions and basic validation

 ------